Bodybuilding Life

 Further, I traveled on the cruise with 3 suitcases (I never travel light!) and two plastic file folder boxes, one containing articles I've collected over the years related to contest prep and the other containing articles about diet, training, and "other supplements."
 I never have the time to go through them much at home so a cruise is the perfect time to go through them.

-Long story short, I walked off the ship yesterday after it had been cleared by U.S. Customs.
-I immediately located a porter, found my 3 suitcases and 2 file folder boxes under my designated "color" area for them, and proceed to exit the customs area with the porter.
+Long story short, I walked off the ship yesterday after it had been cleared by US Customs.
+I immediately located a porter, found my 3 suitcases and 2 file folder boxes under my designated "color" area for them, and proceeded to exit the customs area with the porter.

-Anyway just as the porter and I are going through the final exit where you are expected to surrender your customs declaration, the customs lady standing there asks what is in my two file folder boxes.
-I hesitated wondering if I should just say "office work" but thought, no, I will tell the truth even if it opens Pandora's Box.
-Well, that's exactly what happened because the moment I said the contents were files on "Bodybuilding" she yelled for 2 customs officers and shouted "Do a 2nd on him!"
+Anyway, just as the porter and I were going through the final exit where you are expected to surrender your customs declaration, the customs lady standing there asked what was in my two file folder boxes.
+I hesitated, wondering if I should just say "office work" but thought, no, I will tell the truth even if it opens Pandora's Box.
+Well, that's exactly what happened because the moment I said the contents were files on "Bodybuilding," she yelled for 2 customs officers and shouted "Do a 2nd on him!"
 Suffice it to say, that meant tear everything I have apart!

 Worldspan